wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 ## How will I ask for this information?

-Will you design new custom input fields or use recognizable, familiar patterns?
+The input mechanism you use to ask for information has a profound impact on your users.
+Should you design new custom input fields or use recognizable, familiar patterns?
 Please don’t reinvent the web for something as essential as form fields.
 As Heydon Pickering explains in his talk [Get Your Priorities Straight](https://www.youtube.com/watch?v=ediHVy0869c): “Real people aren't looking to be delighted.
 People want to get the task done and get on with their lives".

 {: .example }
 For example: users recognize radio buttons as circles and checkboxes as squares.
 They know from experience they can choose one option from the radio buttons and multiple options from the checkboxes.
 Also, the [keyboard interaction](https://webaim.org/techniques/keyboard/#testing) for radio buttons and checkboxes differs from each other.